© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Churchyard cross in St John the Baptist's churchyard is a scheduled monument protected by Historic England under reference 1018269.
 View the official record →

-The churchyard cross in St John the Baptist's churchyard is a medieval monument standing in the parish of Warwickshire.
+The churchyard cross at St John the Baptist's Church in Warwickshire is a medieval monument of likely fourteenth-century origin, representing a common form of ecclesiastical marker within parochial landscapes.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018269.

 Churchyard cross in St John the Baptist's churchyard is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018269.